• Skip to content

 Staying current on salary trends is critical to attracting and retaining top employees.

-In today’s competitive job market, good employees will look for a position down the street if they think they will be better compensated.
+In today’s competitive job market, good employees will look for a position down the street if they think they will be better compensated and that there is no gender pay gap.

 A total compensation package should be part of a comprehensive compensation strategy and should include base pay and any other employee benefits – health, life, dental, disability insurance, paid time off, etc.